 Meet the Board of Directors

 Christopher Wingate is a graduate of UCCS and has a bachelors degree in Communications.
-He has served on a board for two years in the position of Secretary.
+He writes about autism and has served on a board for two years in the position of Secretary.
 Recently he was inducted into the National Society of Leadership and Success after graduating from college in 2020.
 He is on the autism spectrum.